 No more "I can’t take calcium.
 I have kidney stones!"

-Chiropractic Care shares new nutrition research that shows the opposite: calcium taken with meals may actually guard you from forming kidney stones.
+Chiropractic Care shares new nutrition research that displays the opposite: calcium taken with meals may actually guard you from establishing kidney stones.

 But why?
 Because kidney stones are made of calcium oxalate when calcium and oxalic acid bind together in the urine.
 Taking calcium with meals causes the calcium to bind with oxalate in the food we eat which keeps it from getting into the urinary tract where kidney stones form.
 (2) Great news for Chicago kidney stone sufferers!